 Michael Crichton is a partner in Gowling WLG's Ottawa office and the Canadian leader of Gowling WLG's Intellectual Property Litigation & Strategy Group.

-Recognized in IAM Patent 1000, Managing IP's IP Patent Stars, Who's Who Legal: Patents and The Best Lawyers in Canada for intellectual property law, Michael has appeared as trial counsel in a number of patent litigation proceedings, and represents clients before the Federal Court, the Federal Court of Appeal and the Ontario Superior Court of Justice.
+Recognized in Lexpert, IAM Patent 1000, Managing IP's IP Stars, Who's Who Legal: Patents and The Best Lawyers in Canada for intellectual property law, Michael has appeared as trial counsel in a number of patent litigation proceedings, and represents clients before the Federal Court, the Federal Court of Appeal and the Ontario Superior Court of Justice.
 Michael also regularly acts for clients involved in disputes concerning complex trade secrets and software copyright enforcement, and is experienced with respect to Canada/U.S. cross-border intellectual property litigation and related matters.

 Outside of the courtroom, Michael regularly represents and advises clients with respect to licensing of intellectual property, mediation proceedings and throughout settlement negotiations.
 As a go-to intellectual property legal adviser for many clients, Michael frequently provides strategic counselling and opinions regarding patent infringement, patent validity and related issues.
 In addition, as a registered patent agent for over a decade, Michael's practice includes patent drafting, prosecution and portfolio management.